state-of-the-art/Handy3DScanner/README.md

 ### Features

-* Easy capture from Intel Realsense D415/D435
+* Easy pointcloud capture interface
-* Full available camera resolution (D415 1280x720 points)
-* Preview of the captured point clouds (pc)
+* Pointcloud preview and edit
+* Support for RealSense library
+* Support for ARCore library
-* Save captured pc in PCD format and export scene to glTF 2.0
+* Save & load in PCD format
-* ARCore-based camera positioning
+* Export to glTFv2 with Draco compression

 ### Example data